Do you have a question about our home plans that wasn’t answered in the FAQ’s below? Please feel free to contact us!

 Can I purchase a study set rather than ordering the whole set of home plans?

 We do not provide study sets of our home plans due to copyright considerations.
 Any related information that we offer prior to ordering the home plan is shown on the website.
 If you require further information please contact one of our designers.

 All home plans are designed with a concrete foundation as a basement or a crawlspace.
 Some home plans give you the option of a full basement and a crawlspace.
 As long as the home plans have a staircase to the basement, you can have a full basement.
 Other foundation options, including walk-out basement, slab on grade or pier are available as a custom charge.

 Will these home plans satisfy my local building code?

 All home plans are prepared to conform to the National Building Code of Canada.
 Due to local building codes and climatic conditions, home plans must be reviewed by your local building officials prior to construction.
 In addition, our home plans meet the requirements of the International Residential Code and the Ontario Building Code.
 Currently, Ontario is the only province in Canada requiring this additional certification.
 All other provinces adhere to the National Building Code.
 Any home plans that are shipped to Ontario also include the necessary paperwork for building permits.

 We do not provide material lists for our home plan packages.
 This is best determined by the company analyzing the drawings and identifying all the materials required (called “material take offs”).
 Different methods of framing, blocking, openings and corners can make a significant difference in the material required.

-Also, many items that were provided as individual items, are now provided as packages so the design and material is provided by the manufacturing company supplying the item(s).
+Also, many items that used to be provided as individual items are now provided as packages by the manufacturing company supplying the item(s).